jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 for cluster \#2.

-Therefore, to start a cluster, simply run the `BootGeodeMultiSiteCachingServerApplication` class from your IDE and enable the Spring Profile for the cluster you want start, e.g. to start cluster \#1 use: `-Dspring.profiles.active=server-site1`.
+Therefore, to start a cluster, simply run the `BootGemFireMultiSiteCachingServerApplication` class from your IDE and enable the Spring Profile for the cluster you want start, e.g. to start cluster \#1 use: `-Dspring.profiles.active=server-site1`.

-To start cluster \#2, simply create another run configuration in your IDE with the `BootGeodeMultiSiteCachingServerApplication` class with the Spring Profile set to `server-site2`.
+To start cluster \#2, simply create another run configuration in your IDE with the `BootGemFireMultiSiteCachingServerApplication` class with the Spring Profile set to `server-site2`.

 When the cluster starts up, you should see log output similar to (log